- 3 Years (Full time)

 Human Geography Dissertation – 40 credits

-This module forms the pinnacle of your degree: a 10,000 word thesis based on an independent research project that is focused on a specific problem or question that you have devised.
+This module forms the pinnacle of your degree: a 10,000-word thesis based on an independent research project that is focused on a specific problem or question that you have devised.
 Doing a dissertation introduces you to the practicalities of doing research, from coming up with a topic, thinking about aims and objectives, planning and working through the different elements of your research (theoretical, empirical, analytical), and writing up your findings.
-You will be following a very similar process to the one that academics undertake when conducting research and writing books, reports or papers for journals.
+You'll be following a very similar process to the one that academics undertake when conducting research and writing books, reports or papers for journals.

 Optional modules (selection of typical options shown below)